User Manual – Durst

 1.3.2.
 Production Scheduler

-Starting with version 1.19.2, several enhancements have been introduced in the area of Production Schedulers – which define how files in the Workflow are automatically processed using the assigned Production Configuration, based on specific conditions and at predefined intervals.
-These improvements aim to enhance the automation and management of Production Configurations.
-Key enhancements include newly introduced and improved filter options, as well as a redesigned user interface for sorting the list of Production Schedulers.
+Starting with version 1.19.2, several enhancements have been introduced in the area of Production Schedulers.
+These Schedulers define how files within the Workflow are automatically processed using the assigned Production Configuration, based on specific conditions and at predefined intervals.
+The improvements are designed to increase automation efficiency and simplify the management of Production Configurations.
+Key enhancements include newly introduced and improved Filter Options, as well as a redesigned user interface for sorting and managing the list of Production Schedulers.

 Multiple Selection in Selection Lists of User-Defined Fields